Compassion-in-Dying/documentation/white-labelling/2_Styling-Frontend.md

 OAUTH_CLIENT_ID=issued_by_your_auth_service
 OAUTH_CLIENT_SECRET=issued_by_your_auth_service
 ```
+### Install the packages and start the service
+From your command line prompt:

+- Make sure that you are in the root of your project if not run `cd ~/my_local_project_directory`
+- Run `yarn` or `npm install`
+- Once the package installation has completed run `yarn dev` or `npm start`
+- A local instance of the service should now be available in your browser window at http://localhost:3000
 ## Theme configuration
 There are five options to brand the front end of this service for use with your own platform or website.
 1. [Images](#images) - .webp, .jpg, .svg (recommended), .png files accepted.